drduh/macOS-Security-and-Privacy-Guide/README.md

 ```

 > [!NOTE]
-> Applications and services can ignore the proxy settings. pf can redirect traffic through a proxy without configuring each application separately.
+> Applications and services can ignore the proxy settings. pf rules can redirect traffic through a proxy without configuring each application separately.

 # Browser

-Web browsers create significant security and privacy risks because they download and execute untrusted Internet content.
+Web browsers create significant security and privacy risks because they routinely download and run complex, untrusted content from the Internet, including JavaScript, media and documents.

 A key browser security boundary is the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) (SOP), which prevents one website from reading another website's data.
 A bypass can expose data or actions from other sites in the same browser profile.